e1miran/Now-Playing-Serato/docs/templatevariables.rst

   {% if variable %}

-Since variable will always be defined.
-This fact also means that templates that mistakenly use the wrong variable name will render, just with an empty string in place of the expected text.
+since the variable will always be defined.
+This also means that templates that incorrectly use the wrong variable name will render, just with an empty string in place of the expected text.